MurasakinoNll/WFAT-setup/README.md

-# Warframe Algo Trader
+# Warframe Algo Trader setup script

-Welcome to the Warframe Algo Trader!
-This script helps you automate trading activities on the Warframe Market platform.
+Welcome to the Algo Trader setup scirpt!
+This script helps you setup the project akmayer from https://github.com/akmayer/Warframe-Algo-Trader/tree/main and install its pre-reqs for you.
 ## Installation

-1. Clone the repository:

 markdown